 Displaced distal fibula fractures are usually treated with surgery if the fracture extends into the ankle joint.
 In these cases, the most common goal of surgery is to restore a smooth, properly aligned, joint surface.
 If the displacement does not extend into the joint, a pediatric orthopedic surgeon can often realign the bone fragments and hold them with a cast.

-Diagnostic imaging courtesy of the HSS Department of Radiology and Imaging.
+Diagnostic imaging provided by the HSS Department of Radiology and Imaging.